emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 - Channel slots appear in a fixed window starting at 0x00601C with a stride of 0x30 (48) bytes per slot.
-- In the current tool, we conservatively scan the first 128 slots: offset = 0x00601C + 0x30 * slot.
+- In the current tool, we scan the first 240 slots: offset = 0x00601C + 0x30 * slot.
 - DM‑32 advertises up to 4,000 channels; additional banks beyond this first window are not mapped yet.

 ## Slot structure (high level)